Hepatitis C - Medications

 Contact a health professional immediately if you have been diagnosed with hepatitis B and develop severe dehydration (caused by vomiting and an inability to hold down fluids) or any signs of rapidly developing liver failure.

-Drug details for Combination vaccine for hepatitis A and B.
+Drug details for Combination antiviral therapy for hepatitis C.